guiriosoficial/AGCapital-Challenge-BFF/README.md

 # AGCapital-Challenge

-This is a challenge for a vacation job in Ag Capital
+This is the Back for Front for challenge for Ag Capital challenge project (vacation job hallenge)

 ## Project Setup